Kabbage provides lines of credit to business owners who need ongoing access to small amounts of funding.

 Based on Kabbage’s minimum requirements, startups or businesses that do not consistently generate revenue also would not qualify for a line of credit.

 Does Kabbage offer small business loans?
 Kabbage offers a line of credit, even though its website may refer to its product as Kabbage loans.
 A line of credit allows you to draw money as needed from a set amount, while a loan provides a lump sum of money all at once.
 Kabbage treats each withdrawal from your credit line as an individual loan and creates a new loan agreement every time.
 Each withdrawal amount has its own repayment terms and fees.
-You could read more about the differences between a business line of credit and a loan.

 Can I return funds?
 You can return unused funds within 24 hours of making a withdrawal.
 If you wait more than 24 hours to contact Kabbage, you would be responsible for repaying the full principal amount plus the first set of fees applied to your account.